 The researchers have not identified the actual mutations.
 "We now know what connects prodigy with autism.
 What we want to know is what distinguishes them," said Ruthsatz.
 "We have a strong suspicion that there's a genetic component to that, as well, and that's the focus of our future work.

 Paternal link

-Another small study, published online in the International Journal of Epidemiology earlier in April in the journal Interna father's epiger ssible association between the disorder and a ity.
-Doctors can detect epigenetic changes by testing sperm.
+Another small study, published online in the International Journal of Epidemiology, found a possible association between the disorder and a father's epigenetic tags, which help regulate genes' activity.